DBusAI/teched2020-DAT163/README.md

 The requirements to follow the exercises in this repository are to use a Chrome web browser

 ## Pre-Requisites
-1. [Register](register.cfapps.eu10.hana.ondemand.com) to obtain your username and password
+1. Your instructor will share username and password
 2. Click on 'Customers_US2.parguet' file (listed above)
 <br>![](/exercises/ex0/images/PreRequisite_10.png)
 3. Click 'Download' 'Customers_US2.parguet' file